Lior4224/NAME/README.md

 How to Launch Adventure Farmer

-After initiating the program (javac woo.java -> java woo), the player will be asked to name their farm.
+After initiating the program, the player will be asked to name their farm.
 For every in-game day, the player can choose to buy or sell a type of plant based on the daily farm report.
 They can input the amount of seeds of that type to buy.
 They can input 0 if the balance is not enough or simply wish to move on to the next day.